MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-aut-fi-sample.md

 - **DocumentProviderFiscalEFRSampleAustria** – the configuration file for the fiscal document provider for fiscal documents.
 - **DocumentProviderNonFiscalEFRSampleAustria** – the configuration file for the fiscal document provider for non-fiscal documents.

-The purpose of these files is to enable settings of the fiscal document provider to be configured from Headquarters.
+The purpose of these files is to enable settings of the fiscal document provider to be configured from headquarters.
 The file format is aligned with the requirements to the fiscal integration configuration.

 ### Hardware station extension design